Mont Blanc TMB Circuit

 DAY 6 : Courmayeur Free Day.

 Italy's answer to Chamonix, Courmayeur during winter is one of Italy's premier ski resorts.
 Charming cobbled streets open only to pedestrians create a relaxed village atmosphere with sophisticated bars, cafes and restaurants.
-The dark stone Mont Blanc massif with its snow peaks looms over Courmayeur forming an amazing backdrop to one of Europe's most beautiful towns.
+The dark stone Mont Blanc massif with its' snow peaks loom over Courmayeur forming an amazing backdrop to one of Europe's most beautiful towns.
 This is a day to relax and explore and your guide can give you options of where to go and what to do.
+(B)

 DAY 7: Courmayeur to Arnuva (Val Ferret) 7/8 hrs.

 After a relaxing breakfast we set off up a path from Courmayeur crossing a torrent then climbing steeply through thick larch forests (some of the most beautiful on the trail) on a good path to the refuge Bertone (1989m).
 This is a great place for a cappuccino.
 From there, if the weather is good we can take the high rout ascending the Mont de la Saxe ridge, a wide grassy ridge dotted with wildflowers which has superb views of the Italian side of Mont Blanc and the South face of the Grandes Jorasses, before crossing the airy summits of la Tete Bernarda (2534m and la Tete de la Tronche 2584m).
 After three and a half hours, we reach Refuge Bonatti before heading down to the valley floor to Val Ferret.
 Low route alternative would be an easier option with less altitude gain, and also with a reduction of the final time (B, L, D)

 DAY 8: Val Ferrety to La Fouly 6hrs.